 Yes.
 Select Photos to Transcribe.
 Select Delete in the upper right corner of the photo.

-First, Determine if you really need the memorial transferred to you for management.
-Only request a transfer if you have extensive changes to make to a memorial.
-You can add photos and suggest corrections without the need to manage a memorial.
-Simply having someone in your family tree is not sufficient to request a transfer.
+- Determine if you really need the memorial transferred to you for management.
+You can add photos and suggest updates without managing a memorial.
 With millions of members, there will be many overlapping family trees and it would be impossible for all members to manage their entire tree.

-Second, Transfer requests will be for direct relatives within four generations.
-This would be your spouse, siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren.
+- Memorials are transferred for direct relatives within four generations.
+This includes your spouse, siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren.